andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 in 5.
 And in 5 minutes I'm greeted, once again, by that familiar contralto,

 <div class="text-muted fst-italic mx-3 mb-3">
-I go out walkin'<br>
+I go out walkin' after midnight...
-After midnight...
 </div>

 I relax on my chair for a few minutes, observing the organized chaos backstage.
-For each of their early passes, Alexandra, Renay, Matt, Cate, Allie, Hendri, and McKelynn are forced into a frantic scramble.
+For each of their early passes, Alexandra, Renay, Matt, Cate, Allie, Hendri, and McKelynn are forced to make a frantic backstage scramble.
 They have 12 counts to make it from one edge of the curtain to the other, lest they miss their mark for their next pass.
-Each dancer continue to scurry across the breadth of the curtain until they are relieved by Carrie's entrance, which provides a buffer from the ceaseless churn and a much needed reprieve from the beleaguered troops.
+The frenzied scurrying continues until Carrie joins the ranks, providing a much needed respite for the beleaguered troops.

 Around 4 minutes into the piece, I arise from my comfortable lounged position, grab a cup and step in line right behind Cate.